40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 13. Send personalized invites.

 On a free account, you can send 100 connection requests per week.
-If you’re going to connect with other LinkedIn users, make your connection meaningful.
+If you’re connecting with other LinkedIn users, make your connection meaningful.

 14. Reach out to your connections.